Mescaline is a hallucinogenic compound that is found in many species of cactus, most notably peyote.

 1912 – Ernest Spath synthesizes mescaline, encouraging huge scientific interest in the compound.

 1950s – Well-renowned figures such as author Aldous Huxley and politician Christopher Mayhew consume mescaline, bringing even more public awareness to the compound.

 1977 – In the US, the Controlled Substances Act categorizes all psychedelics as illegal substances, including mescaline.

 2000s – Mescaline remains a schedule 1 drug.
-However, the compound can be used by religious organizations and for approved scientific research.
+However, the compound can be used by certain religious organizations and for approved scientific research.

-Where Does Mescaline Come from?
+Where Does Mescaline Come From?

 Mescaline can be found in a variety of cacti that are native to the Americas.
 These plants are most commonly categorized into two major genera: Echinopsis and Lophophora.